 Restarting the Touchscreen

-Note: To ensure the safety of vehicle occupants as well as other road users, restarting the touchscreen should be done only when the vehicle is in Park.
+Note: To ensure the safety of occupants as well as other road users, restart the touchscreen only when the vehicle is in Park.

 - Shift into Park.

-- Hold down both scroll buttons on the steering wheel until the touchscreen turns black.
+- Hold down both scroll buttons on the steering yoke until the touchscreen turns black.